paperwm/PaperWM/README.md

 The workspace name is shown in the top left corner replacing the `Activities` button adding a few enhancements.
 Scrolling on the name will let you browse the workspace stack just like <kbd>Super</kbd><kbd>Above_Tab</kbd>.
 Right clicking the name lets you access and change the workspace name and the background color:

 ![The workspace menu](https://github.com/paperwm/media/blob/master/menu.png)

+Swiping the trackpad vertically with three fingers lets you navigate the workspace stack (only available in Wayland).

 There's a single scrollable tiling per workspace.
 Adding another monitor simply makes it possible to have another workspace visible.
 The workspace stack is shared among all the monitors, windows being resized vertically as necessary when workspace is displayed on another monitor.